tprasadtp/ubuntu-post-install/README.md

 - Simulate option has no effect on this action and ppa-purge **WILL*- downgrade packages if necessary.

   > This will **NOT** remove PPAs or repositories you have added manually or those added while installing DEB files.

+### Pre and Post task hooks
+Since version 4.0, it is possible to run list of shell-scripts (listed in pre/post-script.list), before any of the tasks like installing or adding repositories begin as well as after all the tasks are completed.
+Please note that currently no checks are being made if all the tasks completed successfully.
+The scripts are executed, regardless of the exit status of the tasks.

+Invoking scripts requires two flags to be passed.

+- `--enable-pre` for pre task scripts
+- `--enable-post` for post task scripts.
+- Configurations are similar to package lists, one line per script.
+Please include complete path for the shell-scripts.
+- Empty lines are ignored.
+- If you wish to run python or other code, please use shell-script as wrapper.

 ### All In one